nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-quota.md

         date: '2012-09-11 18:12'
         message: ''
         version: '1'
 ---

+{{{multiexcerpt 'JSF-UI-required' page='generic-multi-excerpts'}}}

 {{! excerpt}}

-The [Nuxeo Quota add-on](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-quota) enables users to define a maximum size for the domains and workspaces they manage and provide some statistics about space use in your application.
+The [Nuxeo Quota addon](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-quota) enables users to define a maximum size for the domains and workspaces they manage and provide some statistics about space use in your application.
 {{! /excerpt}}

 ## Installation